willfurnass/sheffield_hpc/referenceinfo/scheduler/SLURM/Common-commands/index.rst

 SLURM Common Commands
 =====================

-This sub-tree contains reference information about common SGE commands that are pulled into other pages.
+This page provides links to reference information about common SLURM commands that are included in other pages.

 .. toctree::